SpenceKonde/DxCore/README.md

 `TCA0` and `TCA1` will now detect the `PORTMUX.TCAROUTEA` register.
 As long as it is set to an option that allows 6 outputs in split mode (the two weird options for TCA1 aren't supported),  `analogWrite()` and `digitalWrite()` will work normally with it.
 See helper functions in DxCore.h library for some examples of this.
 We only offer support for this on`TCA1` on 64-pin parts - you can choose port B or G. This feature is not supported on the EA-series, since they never have 64 pins.
 It is also not supported on the 128DA64 until Microchip makes a new die rev that fixes it (it is broken in currently available silicon - though it works on the 64DA64, this will be fixed when they do a die revision). `TCA0` on the other hand can output on ANY PORT in this way, and is very flexible.
 Hence, .
 Since `TCA0 is far more useful`, we use `TCA1` to genrerate the prescaled clock for the `TCB`s if they are used for PWM.

-If you want to take full control of one of the three pwm timers (maybe you want single mode), just call  `takeOverTCA0();` For the TCA's, it will also force hard reset, so they are returned to you in pristine condition.
+If you want to take full control of one of the three pwm timers (maybe you want single mode), just call `takeOverTCA0();` For the TCA's, it will also force hard reset, so they are passed to you in pristine condition.
 After this, analogWrite, `digitalWrite()` and `turnOffPWM()` will ignore anything these timers might be able to do on pins that those functions are called on.
-If taking over `TCD0`, and may the gods of silicon have mercy - it is one of the most fiendishly complicated contraptions on an AVR (not counting the older XMega line, where everything was like this).
+If taking over `TCD0` - may the gods of silicon have mercy on you.
+It is one of the most fiendishly complicated contraptions on an AVR (not counting the XMega line, where almost every peripheral was like this).
 It's behavior is... often counterintuitive... but the featureset is incredible.
 I allowed into the core limited support for users making certain adjustments while still using `analogWrite()` because, well - because if I were to take my default position of "if you want to manually configure it, take it over"), nobody would do it, and that seems like a waste..
 [Read more about DxCore and the TCD PWM functionality](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_TCD.md) But the basics are thus:

 `TCD0` provides two PWM channels: `WOA` can output on PA4 or PA6, `WOB` on PA5, PA7.
 Those channels can each drive either - or both - of those pins, but only at one duty cycle.
 Users may prefer to configure this manually - `TCD0` is capable of, among other things, generating much higher frequency PWM, as it can be clocked from the PLL at 48MHz (or more, if you don't mind exceeding the specified operating ratings - I've gotten it up to 128 MHz, allowing 8-bit pwm at 500 kHz, or a 64 MHz squarewave).
-It is supposed to be remappable to other sets of pins.
-This doesn't work in current silicon, but future silicon revs will fix this - in all cases, the core uses channel A for the 2 even numbered pins, and channel B for the two odd numbered pins (if you take it over, the two higher nubmered ones can be set to either one, we only support one option through `analogWrite()`.
+It is supposed to be remappable to other sets of pins. that doesn't work in current silicon, but future silicon revs (likely the next one - I suspect the delay with the DD-series release is partly to allow their engineers time to fix all the silicon bugs in the Dx-series peripherals; and this is a particularly egregious one) will fix this - in all cases, the core uses channel A for the 2 even numbered pins, and channel B for the two odd numbered pins (if you take it over, the two higher nubmered ones can be set to either one, we only support one option through `analogWrite()`.
 If you try to turn a third PWM source, the other pin controlled by that channel will also change duty cycle - you can only get two proper PWM signals out. `digitalWrite()` the other one first, in the unlikely evenrt that you want to PWM different pins at different times in the program.
 (I've never wanted to do this, nor has anyone else I talked to), when I didn't also need them to output different durty signals at the same time, which is not possible.
 ```c++
 analogWrite(PIN_PA4,128); // 50% PA4. - like usual
 analogWrite(PIN_PA7,192); // 50% PA4, 75% PA7 - like usual